-At the end of the year, WBRH has \$ 224,369 invested in capital assets, including broadcast equipment, furniture and fixtures, and office equipment, net of accumulated depreciation.
-No additions to capital assets were made for year ended June 30, 2020, and fully depreciated assets having an original cost of \$19,807 were disposed of during the year.
+At the end of the year, WBRH has \$ 129,661 invested in capital assets, including broadcast equipment, furniture and fixtures, and office equipment, net of accumulated depreciation.
+No additions or disposals to capital assets were made for the year ended June 30, 2022.
+Additionally, WRBH has recognized right of use assets as a result of the implementation of new accounting standards related to long-term leases.
 More detailed information about WBRH's capital assets is presented in Note C of the financial statements.

-Table 3 Capital Assets at Year End (Net of Accumulated Depreciation)
+Table 3Capital Assets at Year End(Net of Accumulated Depreciation)

-Broadcast equipment, furniture and fixtures, and office equipment
+Broadcast equipment, furniture and

+fixtures, and office equipment \$ 131,379

+Right of use assets 128,168

+\$59,547